cdcabrera/angular-modal/README.md

 # Angular Modal

-A really simple UI modal, because well, a modal shouldn't be complicated...
+A really simple UI modal, because well, a modal shouldn't be complicated... plus it's a Bower Component.

 ##How to Serve the Demo &amp; Test

+If you want to run all the awesomeness'ness locally you'll need to install [NodeJs](https://nodejs.org/en/), once you're setup...

 ###Setup your environment